WeatherLab/fsodoc/source/installation/index.rst

 One additional measure to take in production environments is to disable PHP error reporting and any other development-only functionality.
-In CodeIgniter, this can be done by setting the ``ENVIRONMENT`` constant, which is more fully described on the :doc:`environments page </general/environments>`.
+In FSO, this can be done by setting the ``ENVIRONMENT`` constant, which is more fully described on the :doc:`environments page </general/environments>`.
 By default, the application will run using the "production" environment.
 To take advantage of the debugging tools provided, you should set the environment